rHomelab/LabBot-Cogs/README.md

 All of the member's roles will be stripped when they are added to timeout, and re-added when they are removed.

-This cog is designed for guilds with a private channel used to discuss infractions or otherwise with a given member 1-1.
+This cog is designed for guilds that have a private channel used to discuss infractions or otherwise with a given member 1-1.
 This private channel should be readable only by mods, admins, and the timeout role.

+> [!NOTE]
-**Note:** This cog does not manage Discord's builtin "time out" functionality.
+> This cog does not manage Discord's builtin "time out" functionality.
 It is unrelated.

 - `[p]timeout <user> [reason]` - Add/remove a user from timeout, optionally specifying a reason.
 - `[p]timeoutset list` - Print the current configuration.